simazhi/sinologica/content/authors/admin/_index.md

 **My overarching research goal is to understand how people construe meaning through ideophones and iconicity, while balancing cognitive and cultural factors.**
+**I am currently a post-doctoral fellow at the University of Hong Kong, in the [Language and Development Lab](https://linguistics.hku.hk/ldlhku/), led by [Youngah Do](http://hub.hku.hk/cris/rp/rp02160).**
+Our main project, together with Mark Dingemanse and Arthur Lewis Thompson, focuses on the learnability of ideophones from a cross-linguistic perspective while focusing on the artiuculatory and gesticulatory gestures of the ideophonic items.

-To that end, my dissertation, ["Prototypicality and salience of Chinese ideophones: A cognitive and corpus linguistics approach"](https://www.thomasvanhoey.com/files/DISSERTATION.pdf), supervised by [Lu Chiarung](http://chiarung.blog.ntu.edu.tw), investigates the Chinese ideophonic lexicon through four different methodological lenses: multiple correspondence analysis, diachronic prototype semantics, semantic vector spaces, and collostructional analysis.
+My PhD dissertation (2020), ["Prototypicality and salience of Chinese ideophones: A cognitive and corpus linguistics approach"](https://www.thomasvanhoey.com/files/DISSERTATION.pdf), supervised by [Lu Chiarung](http://chiarung.blog.ntu.edu.tw), investigates the Chinese ideophonic lexicon through four different methodological lenses: multiple correspondence analysis, diachronic prototype semantics, semantic vector spaces, and collostructional analysis.
-A prototypical structuring of the ideophonic lexicon is found throughout the data, which is collected from the corpus as well as the [Chinese Ideophone Database (CHIDEOD)](/projects/chideod/), constructed by Dr. Thompson (HKU) and myself.
+A prototypical structuring of the ideophonic lexicon is found throughout the data, which is collected from the corpus as well as the [Chinese Ideophone Database (CHIDEOD)](/projects/chideod/), constructed by Arthur Lewis Thompson (HKU) and myself.
 CHIDEOD is freely accessible online in multiple formats, and can be used as a model for the cross-linguistic database that is to be constructed in the first stage of the project.
-The accompanying explanatory article to CHIDEOD is forthcoming with *Cahiers de Linguistique Asie Orientale*.

-**I am currently (starting January 2021) a post-doctoral researcher at the [Language Development lab at the University of Hong Kong](http://ldl.linguistics.hku.hk/).**
-Our main project focuses on the learnability of ideophones from a cross-linguistic perspective while focusing on the artiuculatory and gesticulatory gestures of the ideophonic items.

 **Click here for my [academic cv](/cv/cv_thomas.pdf).**

+Finally, should you wish to hire me for an Assistant Professorship, unsollicited vacancies are more than welcome 👨‍🎓️.